dhairya1702/FileWhisperer/README.md

     pip install -r requirements.txt
     ```

-4. Set up the MySQL database.
-Create a database named `docs_chat_bot` and configure the connection in the `app.py` file.
+4. Set up the MySQL database as done in `DB-Schema.pdf` Create a database named `docs_chat_bot` and configure the connection in the `app.py` file.

     ```sql
     CREATE DATABASE docs_chat_bot;